dynamoose/dynamoose/Readme.md

 **index**: boolean | {...}

 Defines the attribute as a local or global secondary index.
-Index can either be true or a index definition object.
+Index can either be true or an index definition object.
 The index definition object can contain the following keys:

 - _name: 'string'_ - Name of index (Default is `attribute.name + (global ?
 'GlobalIndex' : 'LocalIndex')``).
 - _global: boolean_ - Set the index to be a global secondary index.
 Attribute will be the hash key for the Index.